Welcome! Here’s a little about me

-Hi!
-My name is Brianna Lambert, and I’m so glad you stopped by.
-I am a mom of three little ones.
+My name is Brianna Lambert, and I am a wife and a mom of three little ones.
 Currently I’m learning to navigate homeschool while trying to keep up on the beautiful everyday crazy.
 I love to laugh, talk, and sometimes sit and watch our pet ducks do silly things.

 My husband David is my greatest friend and sweetest gift.
 He works as an engineer, but has always loved photography.
 In each picture he works to capture the beauty God displays throughout creation.
 The photography on my own blog posts is all captured by David, and together, we hope to use it all to echo the beauty of our great Lord.

 If you are looking for a place to start here are some articles that shed a little background about us:

 - This piece tells the story of the infection I suffered after the birth of our first child, and the ways it revealed the goodness of the God who allows pain.